 - The person must also have no reasonable prospect of regaining capacity, and

-- If the person, in their Advance Health Directive, refuses to receive hydration (fluid) or nutrition artificially (that is, through a tube), it can only be withheld or (if it has already been started) withdrawn if starting or continuing to give the person hydration or nutrition would be contrary to good medical practice.
+- If the person, in their Advance Health Directive, refuses to receive hydration (fluid) or nutrition artificially (i.e. through a tube) it can only be withheld or (if it has already been started) withdrawn if starting or continuing to give the person hydration or nutrition would be contrary to good medical practice.

 What are the formal requirements to make an Advance Health Directive?